Welcome!

 Bottles:

-Volnay created some of the finest presentations utilizing unusual names and eclectic styles inspired by exotic and romantic themes.
-Best known for the use of a pearlized finish called 'laitence de hareng', created by Andre Jollivet, on their perfume bottles, such as the one for Perlinette and Perlerette in 1925.
-I believe that these bottles were made by Nesle Normandeuse.
+Volnay crafted exquisite presentations featuring unconventional names and eclectic styles inspired by exotic and romantic themes.
+They were renowned for employing a pearlized finish known as 'laitence de hareng', innovated by Andre Jollivet, on their perfume bottles, including those for Perlinette and Perlerette in 1925.
+These bottles are believed to have been made by Nesle Normandeuse.

 The name is mistaken in this advertisement, this should be "Maoni".